Lisbon Property Partners

 Jardim do Campo Grande / Mário Soares

-Jardim do Campo Grande, also known as Jardim Mário Soares, is a sprawling green area in the northern part of Lisbon.
+Jardim do Campo Grande, also known as Jardim Mário Soares, is a sprawling green area in northern Lisbon.
 A central meeting point for students from the nearby university, this park has served as a place for recreation and relaxation for centuries, with recent refurbishments adding modern amenities while preserving historical elements.

 Palácio Fronteira in the Parque Florestal de Monsanto